helidon-io/helidon/examples/microprofile/hello-world-explicit/README.md

-# Helidon MP Hello World Implicit Example
+# Helidon MP Hello World Explicit Example

 This examples shows a simple application written using Helidon MP.
-It is implicit because in this example you don't write the `main` class, instead you rely on the Microprofile Server main class.
+It is explicit because in this example you write the `main` class and explicitly start the microprofile server.

 ## Build